 Illustrations can really add the wow factor, or even, dare we say “hip” factor to a brand if done right.
 We love this example from Bone Daddy’s, a BBQ joint with a lot of hip factor.

-Just because it’s email doesn’t mean it has to be boring.
 We love when companies go the extra mile with their branding, including emails.
-Why not get your creative team to come up with some fun ways to integrate your logo, tagline, and brand message into every email.
-We like this custom email look from Dry Bar:
+So get your creative team to come up with some fun ways to integrate your logo, tagline, and brand message into every email.

 We’ve seen companies create apps that seem to be on an island completely alone when it comes to the rest of the company branding.
 You should always be thinking of your brand, even when you go high tech.

-What will your brand look like when it’s on a billboard?
 While many small- to mid-sized companies may not see their services being expanded or used in this way, we say that now is the time to think big.
-We like this example from Webroot that embraces their branding (and has a little fun) in this attention-grabbing billboard.
+The below example shows a billboard for one of our clients, TLR Global, to effectively showcase how their branding can be used at scale to grab people’s attention.

 Why brand your company vehicles?
 So everyone can see them of course!
 Spread that company cheer everywhere you go.
 We love this company vehicle from Metro Sewer and Plumbing.
 Who knew plumbing could be so vibrant and cheerful?